goheungchoi/alcove/README.md

 - Shader Compiler Tests: Need to figure out how to test the shader compiler.
 - Seems that debugMessenger must be placed in the vk_engine class.

+- 8/29/24: Currently, the shaders are compiled when CMake is configured.
+Need a separate shader compiler

 ## BUG REPORT

 1. CMake `Vulkan_INCLUDE_DIRS` Overriding